asmitabaul/trader-sentiment-analysis/README.md

 ## Dataset
 - Historical trading data containing PnL, trade size, and timestamps
 - Fear & Greed Index representing market sentiment

+## Data

+Dataset is not included due to size constraints.
+To run the notebook, place the required CSV files in the project directory.

 ---